ASypula/AlgorithmicTasks/README.md

-# AISDI_2021_104
+# Algorithmic tasks

-Repozytorium z rozwiązaniami zadań z przedmiotu AISDI 21L.
+Repository for solutions to tasks from a course Algorithms and Data Structures at Warsaw University of Technology

-Zespół:
+Team:

-Aleksandra Sypuła
+* Aleksandra Sypuła

-Zuzanna Filipkowska
+* Zuzanna Filipkowska